Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: ©iStock.com/omersukrugoksu

 There are many reasons to retire in Michigan.
-It has the most freshwater coastline of any state besides Alaska, it has beautiful and mild summers, one of the highest number of public golf courses of any state (more than 650) and the rustic wild of the Upper Peninsula.
+It has the most freshwater coastline of any state besides Alaska, it has beautiful and mild summers, among the highest number of public golf courses of any state (more than 650) and the rustic wild of the Upper Peninsula.
 There are also reasons you may not want to retire in the Great Lakes State, particularly the long, cold winters.

 And what about Michigan’s tax system?
 In general, it's a plus.
 Michigan does not tax Social Security retirement income and provides a relatively large deduction on all other types of retirement income.
 Homeowners pay somewhat high property tax rates, but sales taxes are manageable.